KristianRungo/graphGenerator/README.md

 Installing networkx is only necessary if you want your graphs drawn.
 If you don't want them drawn, just run generatorNoDrawings

+Will create .in files, and images, in the directory the python file is located equal to the amount of test cases you request.